 ASCCA is a nationally recognized leader in therapeutic recreation for children and adults with both physical and intellectual disabilities.
 Providing weekend and week-long sessions, Camp ASCCA is open year-round.

-Camp Patrick was created to offer kids with Spina Bifida a 6 day, 5 night week of fun with a dedicated and friendly volunteer staff and medical staff.
-Includes wheelchair accessible cabins, great food, and lots of fun like horseback riding.
+Camp Patrick was created to offer kids with spina bifida a week of fun with a dedicated and friendly staff.
+Includes wheelchair-accessible cabins, great food, and lots of fun like horseback riding.

 AbilityFirst’s Camp Paivika

-Enriching the lives of those with special needs, a fun and safe program of recreation, socialization, and education.
+Enriching the lives of those with special needs, this fun and safe program offers attendees recreation, socialization, and education.

 Camp Ronald McDonald at Eagle Lake